HoraceAndTheSpider/UAEConfigMaker/README.md

 * **--outputdir -o**
   * *Specify which path the .uae files are to be outputted to*
   	* *Defaults to /home/pi/RetroPie/roms/amiga/ if not stated.*

+ * **--config-template -t**
+   * *Specify which template .uae files should be used when generating the configs*
+   * *The user can create their own choice of template in the folder `/templates/` usnig a plain text file labeled as X.uaetemp*
+   	* *Defaults to amiberry format .uae file (amiberry.uaetemp) if not stated.*

 * **--no-update -n**
   * *stop config maker from downloading the text data from github (for development purposes)*